mikinmacwan-pm/conversational-superagent-portfolio/README.md

 I care about **measurable** outcomes: activation, cross-product adoption, workflow completion, and AI-powered self-serve engagement.

-This repository is a **public, sanitized sketch** of the UX and product patterns above—intended for discussion with recruiters and hiring managers, not as a representation of any company’s production system.
+This repository is a **public, sanitized sketch** of the UX and product patterns above—intended for discussion, not as a representation of any company’s production system.

 ---